olynnc888/readmegen/README.md

 - [Contact](#contact)

 ## Installation
-  This is a test of the node read.me creator
+  This is a node read.me creato.

 ## Usage
-  You can use this to create a Read.me
+  You can use this to create a Read.me using your terminal in node by running "node index.js" in your terminal.

 ## License

 ## License

 This project is licensed under the Apache license.

   https://opensource.org/licenses/apache